Mobile phone users now use data services more than traditional calls and texts – and here’s why...

 There are a growing number of ‘IM’ apps available but we’ve focussed on the most popular to give you an idea of what’s out there;

-- Touch - if you own an iPhone, BlackBerry or smartphone that supports Android Touch is free to download and you can message your contacts who also have the app.
+Facebook Messenger - if you own a smartphone, Facebook Messenger is free to download and you can message your contacts who also have the app.
 It's a "cross-platform" messaging service meaning you can message anyone that has the app, regardless of the mobile they have.
 Android users can message friends with iPhones, for example.
-Touch also lets you have group chats, and share pictures and videos.
-Suitable for Apple iPhone, BlackBerry and handsets that support Google Android.
+Messenger also lets you have group chats, and share pictures and videos.

-- WhatsApp - like Touch, you can send messages to friends who have the app installed, regardless of which mobile device they are using.
-It's free for the first year, and is now free to download for all users.
-Once your one year free trial is up, you'll have to pay a small annual charge of less than £1.00 currently.
+WhatsApp - like Touch, you can send messages to friends who have the app installed, regardless of which mobile device they are using.
+It's free to download for all users.
 In addition to basic texting, WhatsApp users can send each other unlimited images, video and audio messages.
 You can see when your friends are typing a reply, as well as the last time they checked their messages.
-Suitable for Apple iPhone, BlackBerry, Nokia, Windows and handsets that support Google Android.
+Suitable for Apple iPhone and Android smartphones.

 Whichever application you decide to download make sure you check things carefully by following the simple steps below;

 No overage or additional charges, bundles last 30 days.